moonclerk/developer/integration.md

 http://example.com/success.html?custom_id=123
 ```

-You can then use the [MoonClerk API](https://github.com/moonclerk/developer/blob/master/api/README.md) to look up the customer (plan) using the `customer_id`.
-[See note on plan vs. customer nomenclature](https://github.com/moonclerk/developer/blob/master/api/v1/customers.md).
+You can then use the [MoonClerk API](https://github.com/moonclerk/developer/blob/master/api/README.md) retrieve MoonClerk customer or payment data and correlate the custom_id.
 The payload for both customers and payments contain a `custom_id` field which should match the `cid` you provided.
-You can use that as a double check that the custom ID is correct.

 ### Using MoonClerk Webhooks (More Complex)

+The [Customer](https://github.com/moonclerk/developer/blob/main/webhooks.md#example-customer-payload) and [Payment](https://github.com/moonclerk/developer/blob/main/webhooks.md#example-payment-payload) webhook payloads should contain a `custom_id` field which should match the `cid` you provided.

 [See our webhook documentation page.](https://github.com/moonclerk/developer/blob/master/webhooks.md)